-- Mapping and quantification of lakes, streams, and associated fish and wildlife habitat (e.g., riparian habitat, freshwater wetlands, etc.) that will be temporarily and/or permanently impacted by the Project, including impacts from access and staging areas.
-Please include an estimate of impact to each habitat type. - Discussion of specific avoidance, minimization, and mitigation measures to reduce Project impacts to fish and wildlife resources to a less-than-significant level.
+- 1. Mapping and quantification of lakes, streams, and associated fish and wildlife habitat (e.g., riparian habitat, freshwater wetlands, etc.) that will be temporarily and/or permanently impacted by the Project, including impacts from access and staging areas.
+Please include an estimate of impact to each habitat type. - 2.
+Discussion of specific avoidance, minimization, and mitigation measures to reduce Project impacts to fish and wildlife resources to a less-than-significant level.
 Please refer to section 15370 of the CEQA Guidelines.

-Based on review of Project materials, aerial photography and observation of the site from public roadways, the Project site supports unnamed tributaries to the Cosumnes River and its associated riparian habitat.
+Based on review of Project materials, aerial photography, and observation of the site from public roadways, the Project site supports Curry Creek, multiple unnamed tributaries, and associated riparian habitat.
 CDFW recommends that the EIR fully identify the Project's potential impacts to the stream and/or its associated vegetation and wetlands.